What Do The New Low BTL Interest Rates Mean?

-Buy-to-Let mortgage rates fell to just 2.76% in February.
-This is the lowest since January 2012 which is when the rates begun being recorded.
+Buy-to-let mortgage rates fell to just 2.76% in February.
+This is the lowest since January 2012 which is when the rates began being recorded.
 When interest rates fall, consumer demand increases.
 There’s more going on than meets the eye though.

-Buy-to-Let mortgages generally have high arrangement fees attached to them.
-The best rates are often on the two-year fixed term deals.
-However, as the property investment market is undergoing significant changes, it may be wiser to invest early in longer-term fixed rate deals to avoid some of the tougher affordability tests due to come in later this year, affecting landlords with four or more properties (Portfolio Landlords).
+Buy-to-let mortgages generally have high arrangement fees attached to them.
+The best rates are often on two-year fixed-term deals.
+However, as the property investment market is undergoing significant changes, it may be wiser to invest early in longer-term fixed-rate deals to avoid some of the tougher affordability tests due to come in later this year, affecting landlords with four or more properties (Portfolio Landlords).

 One of the advantages just now with the deals is that it’ll stave off the effects of the changes to affect portfolio landlords.
 It’ll only buy some time though because the changes are still going to affect all landlords – eventually!

 It’s probably fair to say that the Bank of England’s Prudential Regulatory Authority has the property investment market in its sights.